Last Modified: 28 Jan 2016

 Please note that due to restrictions on currency conversion for foreigners in China it may not be possible to change left over CNY back into foreign currency, so please plan your budget and spending money well by withdrawing/exchanging what you need as you go.

 Myanmar’s national currency, the kyat (pronounced chat, and abbreviated K) is divided into: K1, K5, K10, K20, K50, K100, K200, K500 and K1000.
-ATMs are available in Yangon, Mandalay and starting to appear elsewhere, although these may still prove unreliable due to frequent power cuts or running out of funds.
-It's advisable to still bring plenty of USD with you to exchange.
-It is now rare that anywhere will accept foreign currency for purchases in Myanmar.
+ATMs are available in cities and most major towns, although these may still prove unreliable due to frequent power cuts or running out of funds.
+It's advisable to still bring cash to exchange.
+Foreign currency is no longer accepted for purchases in Myanmar.

-Notes must be in pristine condition.
+USD is the primary currency to exchange.
 There is an official exchange rate available through authorised money exchange counters to exchange US Dollars into Kyats.
+Higher denominations will generally attract a higher rate of exchange.
 Because of concerns over counterfeit money, US Dollars with the letters AB and CB at the start of the serial number (top left-hand corner of the note) are not always accepted.
-Notes with pen marks, folds or tears are also not accepted.
+Notes must be in pristine condition as notes with pen marks, folds or tears are not accepted.
 Notes should not be older than 2006.
-Higher denominations will sometimes attract a higher rate.
+Euros are generally accepted as an exchange currency and do not have to be in pristine condition.

 US dollars can be changed reliably at Yangon Airport and some hotels.
 Black market money changers in tourist areas will generally give a lower rate.
 Your tour leader will be able to advise you on money changing opportunities during the trip.
 Carrying cash is relatively safe as long as you take the usual precautions.
 You can exchange any left over Kyat into USD at Yangon Airport when departing.